-Proof that it pays to wander: This past June, on the last day of a quick trip to Berlin, I rounded a corner in the Mitte and made my favorite discovery of the week: Laden, a just opened (that morning) cafe and furniture showroom with a lush vegetable garden out back.
+Proof that it pays to wander: Not too long qgo, on the last day of a quick trip to Berlin, I rounded a corner in the Mitte and made my favorite discovery of the week: Laden, a just opened (that morning) cafe and furniture showroom with a vegetable garden out back.
 A collaboration between the Lokal restaurant team and furniture makers Buchholz Berlin, Laden is a showroom for Buchholz’s rustic tables, stools, cutting boards, and wooden bowls, as well as a cafe serving flatbreads, wine, and afternoon coffee.

 Katja Buchholz, the architect and designer behind Buchholz Berlin (she’s also worked in the Berlin office of David Chipperfield), had been on the hunt for a location to showcase her line of furniture and accessories made from “regionally available materials,” as she says, when she discovered the space.
 “Our wood is sourced locally and we use bio-tanned leather from the Bavarian alps and recycled metal from a local metal worker.”
 Pieces are available to buy right off the floor or to order; see the range at Buchholz Berlin.